sonata-nfv/son-gkeeper/son-gtkapi/README.md

 ```
 http://sp.int.sonata-nfv.eu:32001/packages/dcfb1a6c-770b-460b-bb11-3aa863f84fa0
 ```

-**Note:** the current implementation simply returns the `UUID` passed as a parameter, together with the `simplest-example.son` meta-data.

 ###POST '/packages'
 This manual test has to be executed by using `curl` (or some browser plugin allowing the execution of POSTs):